Campus of the University of Notre Dame: Athletic facilities

-Compton Family Ice Arena

 The Compton Family Ice Arena is a 5,022-seat, two-rink ice facility.
 The arena saw its first game on October 21, 2011.
 The ice arena replaced the 2,857-seat rink in the north dome of the Edmund P. Joyce Center.

 The Guglielmino Athletics Complex, also known as The Gug, is a recruitment, fitness, training, and athletics administration center.
 It was built in 2005 by McShane Construction and it 96,049 gross square feet and built with a gift from the Don F. and Flora Guglielmino.
 It hosts the practice locker-rooms and facilities for the football team, weight-training equipment for all student athletes, athletics administration and coach offices, meeting rooms, the Isban auditorium, and the Loftus Sports Medicine and Rehabilitation Center facilities.
 The Alumni Soccer Stadium is used for practice and competition for the soccer teams.